Online Master’s in Regulatory Science Programs – Medical Device, Food & Pharmaceutical Regulatory Affairs

 - Expected Time to Completion: 24 to 36 months

 University of North Carolina’s Eshelman School of Pharmacy offers an online master of professional science program in regulatory science that is recognized by the National Professional Science Master’s Association (NPSMA).
-Providing students with balanced regulatory science and professional skills training, the program includes an internship experience that will allow students to put all their skills to practice.
+The program provides students with balanced regulatory science and professional skills training and includes an internship experience that allows students to put all their skills to practice.

-Applicants to the program must have a bachelor’s degree or its international equivalent from an accredited institution with a GPA of 3.0 or better.
-Preference will be given to applicants who hold bachelor’s or master’s degrees in engineering or life sciences, along with relevant research or work experience.
+Applicants to the program must have a bachelor’s degree or its international equivalent from an accredited institution and a GPA of 3.0 or better.
+Preference will be given to applicants who hold bachelor’s or master’s degrees in engineering or life sciences and have relevant research or work experience.

-Comprising 32 credits, the program includes courses such as fundamentals of regulatory affairs; chemistry, manufacturing, and controls; clinical development; biostatistics; emerging topics in regulatory science; regulatory communication; regulatory strategy; and applied project management others.
+The program comprises 32 credits and includes courses such as fundamentals of regulatory affairs, chemistry, manufacturing and controls, clinical development, biostatistics, emerging topics in regulatory science, regulatory communication, regulatory strategy, and applied project management.

 - Location: Chapel Hill, NC